Amazon Connect Has No Built-In Payment Capture

 What happens if the payment fails?

 The agent sees the decline reason in real time and can prompt the customer to retry with a different card or payment method.
-The call does not need to be transferred or restarted.

 Is there a per-seat or per-agent fee?